Vitals Today

 Latest posts by Raquel Hernandez (see all)

-Movicol is a medication indicated for treating chronic constipation and the most difficult cases of fecal impaction.
-It comes in sachets containing powder that must be dissolved in water before ingestion.
-Its active ingredient, macrogol 3350, works by increasing the water content in the intestine, facilitating bowel movements without causing spasms or urgencies.
+Movicol is a medication indicated for the treatment of chronic constipation and more severe cases of fecal impaction.
+It is available as an oral solution in ready-to-drink sachets, which are taken directly without needing to be diluted in water.
+Its active ingredient, macrogol 3350, increases the water content in the intestine, making stools softer and easier to pass.

 How does Movicol work?

 The main ingredient in Movicol is an osmotic laxative.
-This means it draws water into the intestine, rehydrating stool and helping it move more naturally.
-Unlike other laxatives, it doesn't stimulate the intestines or cause a rebound effect.
+This means it draws water into the intestine, rehydrating the stool and helping it move more naturally.
+It is not a stimulant laxative, so its effect is primarily based on softening the stool and promoting gentler bowel movements.

-In addition, it contains electrolytes such as sodium and potassium, which prevent imbalances while normalizing intestinal transit.
+In addition, it contains electrolytes such as sodium and potassium, which help maintain the balance of mineral salts while normalizing intestinal transit.

 Precautions and warnings

-Furthermore, it is important not to prolong its use beyond what is indicated without medical evaluation, as it could mask more serious gastrointestinal problems.
+Furthermore, its use should not be prolonged beyond the indicated time without a new medical evaluation, because it could mask other gastrointestinal problems.

 Possible side effects